she1pi/vertex-model/brief energy model/README.md

-# vertex-model
+# energy-model
-This part is just about two-dimensional vertex model to simulate crossing-section of the organoid.
+A simple energy model quickly obtains a rough picture of organoid growth